"If you can't measure it, you can't improve it."

 Meditation was the first idea that I had when thinking about hacking methods.
 There has been quite a lot of research done on meditation and the benefits range from relaxation or pain suppression to actually growing a bigger brain.

-There's lots of different meditation types around, out of which mindfulness meditation has gained a lot of . . .
+There's lots of different meditation types around, out of which mindfulness meditation . . .

 Where are all the productivity hacks?